Komil-parmar/Gaussian_Processes-Beginner_Friendly_Intuitional_Intro/README.md

 Each such vector corresponds to one **possible function**, and the GP defines a **probability distribution over all such functions**.

 > This is how Gaussian Processes enable learning from data by modeling an infinite space of functions—but using only finite data points and their joint distributions.

 ---

-## Understanding Joint Multivariate Normal Distribution {#joint-distribution}

-### What does jointly (together) multivariate normally distributed mean?

-It means that these data points can be sampled from the same multivariate (or simply multi-dimensional) normal distribution.

-Also, if there are n transformed data points that we are considering, then this multivariate normal distribution that we are talking about will be n-dimensional.

-**Important Note:** $n$ is not the dimension of the values/vectors ($d$) in $X$.
-Hence, this multivariate normal distribution is not a distribution over our samples but a distribution over the functions that are eligible for the setup explained before.
-And just like normally a normal distribution tells us how likely a value is, this multivariate normal distribution is going to tell us how likely each eligible function is.

-### If you are still not convinced why is it n-dimensional?

-If we select $n$ data points then the multivariate normal distribution is going to be $n$ dimensional.
-This is because for every possible sample that we extract from it, that as we know is a function, is going to generate a $f(?)$ for each of the data points that we considered.

----